-The Canadian lynx is found throughout its namesake nation and Alaska (as well as Colorado).
+The Canada lynx is found throughout its namesake nation and some northern parts of the U.S. (as well as Colorado).
 Versatile bobcats live from Winnipeg to central Mexico.
 Occasionally, the felines will cross paths near the border between Canada and the lower 48 states.
 Sometimes these encounters are violent, but they can also be amorous: Since bobcats and lynx belong to the same genus (which, confusingly, is named Lynx), the two species are very similar at the genetic level.
 Over the past 15 years, a handful of confirmed hybrids have turned up in the northern U.S. The mix-matched predators tend to display a bobcat's general build and the pointier ears of a lynx.
 In keeping with the tradition of giving delightful portmanteaux names to hybrid animals, these critters are now known as blynx.

 Wild bobcats do the majority of their hunting in low-light conditions.
 The animals usually wake up three hours before sunset and then go back to sleep around midnight; they wake up again roughly an hour before dawn.
 In the early morning, the felines return to their slumber and the whole cycle repeats itself.
 (According to one study, they do adjust their schedules based on the lunar cycle.)